 - 1. Working Effectively in a Family Business - 2.
 Strengthening Your Support Team -AgriSafe - 3.
 New to Farming: Learning from Experience - 4.
 Communication: It's more than words - 5.
 Strengthening your support team: Rural Financial Counselling Service - 6.
 Practical tips to prevent stress on the farm - 7.
 Mentally preparing for fire season - 8.
 Healthy ageing on the farm - 9.
 Preventing bullying in farm workplaces - 10.
 Overcoming isolation on farm - 11.
-Disaster Preparedness and Rural Resilience - 12.Don't let your bias limit your farming potential - 13.
-Farm Security and Preventing Farm Crime
+Disaster Preparedness and Rural Resilience - 12.
+Farm Security and Preventing Farm Crime - 13.
+Why is succession planning so stressful? - 14.
+Understanding the mental impacts of farm injuries - 15.
+Combatting climate change anxiety

-New Campfire Conversations are released every forthight, available via the 'National Centre for Farmer Health' channel on Spotify, Apple Podcasts and Anchor.
+New Campfire Conversations are released every fortnight, available via the 'National Centre for Farmer Health' channel on Spotify, Apple Podcasts and Anchor.
 Don't forget to subscribe so you never miss an episode.